Our Policies and Approach

 Installing Japan's largest 16-megawatt P2G (Power to Gas) system for in-house green hydrogen production

 In September 2022, Suntory Holdings Ltd. signed a basic agreement with Yamanashi Prefecture to realize an environmentally harmonious and sustainable society.
 Suntory aims to install a 16-megawatt P2G system, Japan's largest, at the Suntory Minami Alps Hakushu Water Plant and Suntory Hakushu Distillery by 2025.
-The system will utilize electricity derived from solar power and other renewable energy sources, making it capable of producing “green hydrogen” without emitting CO2 during the hydrogen production process.
+The system will utilize electricity derived from solar power and other renewable energy sources, making it capable of producing “green hydrogen,” which does not emmit CO2 during the hydrogen production process.

-The green hydrogen produced will not only be used as fuel for heat energy at the company’s Hakushu facilities but are also planned to be utilized in the surrounding communities.
+The green hydrogen produced will be used as fuel for heat energy at our Hakushu facilities.
+Additionally, we plan to explore and implement the utilization in the surrounding communities in collaboration with Yamanashi Prefecture.

 Promoting Energy Conservation

 Suntory Group is engaged in a wide range of initiatives to conserve energy.
 Suntory Spirits Ltd. Gunma Brewery is actively making use of natural energy, while the Suntory World Research Center has introduced equipment to reduce its environmental impact.
-In addition, there are sites like Iwanohara Vineyard and Suntory Okunodaisen Bunanomori Water Plant, which take advantage of their locations in areas with heavy snowfall by using “snow rooms” that store winter snow throughout the year.
+In addition, there are sites such as Iwanohara Vineyard and Suntory Okudaisen Bunanomori Water Plant, which take advantage of their locations’ heavy snowfall by using “snow rooms” that store winter snow throughout the year.

 -